<img src="https://ws.zoominfo.com/pixel/PMY3ZvbpZt27ywWwZSBB" width="1" height="1" style="display: none;">

 Who needs Disaster Recovery as a Service?

-DRaaS should be considered for SMBs and other businesses with small IT teams who can’t afford the investment in time and resources for testing and implementing a disaster recovery plan.
+Managed Disaster Recovery as a Service should be considered for SMBs and other businesses with small IT teams who can’t afford the investment in time and resources for testing and implementing a disaster recovery plan.
 It can be a more affordable option than hosting your own disaster recovery infrastructure and IT staff in a remote location.

-What are the benefits of Disaster Recovery as a Service?
+What are the benefits of DRaaS?

-• Reduced costs.
-DRaaS provides a cost-effective solution that will eliminate downtime in the event of a disaster without the upfront costs of creating an IT infrastructure.
+Disaster Recovery as a Service solutions are a cost-effective way to eliminate downtime in the event of a disaster without the upfront costs of creating an IT infrastructure.

-• Scalability.
 As your business grows, so does your IT environment.
 Because it’s a cloud service, DRaaS allows you to review and update your disaster recovery strategy easily as your business grows.

-• Recovery.
 Downtime in a disaster will kill your business financially.
-Traditional in-house disaster recovery solutions can have prolonged downtimes, but DRaaS can make sure your IT infrastructure is up and running in a disaster.
+Traditional in-house disaster recovery solutions can have prolonged downtimes, but utilizing managed Disaster Recovery as a Service can ensure your IT infrastructure is up and running in a disaster.

-Locknet’s Reinforce® Disaster Recovery as a Service
+Locknet®’s Reinforce® Disaster Recovery as a Service

 Locknet’s Reinforce® DRaaS includes: